 Altogether, this step will take at least 5-7 minutes, plus more time to let the sauce cook and simmer.
 I also heat the milk/cream in the microwave for about a minute before adding it.
 When it’s lukewarm, it all incorporates more easily and melts together better.

-If you want the same taste and a creamy result like you see in my pictures, you’ve gotta follow the instructions and ingredients I mention or it just won’t be the same!
+If you want the same taste and a creamy result like you see in my pictures, you’ve gotta follow the instructions and ingredients I mention for how to make Alfredo sauce or it just won’t be the same!

 Alfredo sauce with half and half (although keep in mind, this has less fat than heavy cream or whipping cream), whipping cream, or heavy cream really helps it get even creamier and saucier.